|« PreviousNext »|

 Amazon EC2 powers down the instance before creating the AMI to ensure that everything on the instance is stopped and in a consistent state during the creation process.
 If you're confident that your instance is in a consistent state appropriate for AMI creation, you can tell Amazon EC2 not to power down and reboot the instance.
 Some file systems, such as xfs, can freeze and unfreeze activity, making it safe to create the image without rebooting the instance.

-It takes several minutes for the entire AMI creation process to complete.
 After the process completes, you have a new AMI and snapshot created from the root volume of the instance.
-When you launch an instance using the new AMI, we create a new EBS volume for its root volume using the snapshot.
+When you launch an instance using the new AMI, we create a new Amazon EBS volume for its root volume using the snapshot.
 Both the AMI and the snapshot incur charges to your account until you delete them.
 For more information, see Deregistering Your AMI.

 To create an AMI from an instance using the console